MatchbookLabs/bourbon/README.md

 Developing locally using bourbon and flabongo
 ------------------------------------------------------------------------------

-In flabongo run the following commands
+In bourbon run the following commands
 * `npm link`
 * `bower link`